meqdadslh/Project2-React/README.md

 ## Project Description

-This project is a an online library where you can search for any book by it's title, get a brief intro of the book and save it in your reading list.
+This project is world map where you can search for any country by it's name, and get a brief profile of the country.

 ## API